 So what if you can’t come in August?
 Why not January then?
 On New Year’s Eve, Edinburgh hosts the legendary Hogmanay where you can participate in a stunning torch parade to usher in the new year.
 Or, if you’re feeling very adventurous, board an overnight ferry to Shetland and experience Up Helly Aa.
 Viking party!

-3. The Highlands will make you healthier – physically and mentally.
+The Romantic poets were totally right about the healing power of Mother Nature.
+In particular, the famous green and tumble Highlands will make you healthier – physically and mentally.

-4. You’ll feel inspired to pick up a new book.
+You’ll feel inspired to pick up a new book after traveling around Scotland.